 There’s no single answer to this question, as qualifications vary from one setting to the next.
-While educational and teaching certification requirements vary between states and between public and private programs, in general, preschool teachers in public school settings are generally expected to hold a bachelor’s degree in early childhood education while private preschool teachers or those found in childcare settings may only be required to have an associate’s degree.
+While educational and teaching certification requirements vary between states and between public and private programs, in general, preschool teachers in public school settings are required to hold a bachelor’s degree in early childhood education, while private preschool teachers may only be required to hold an associate’s degree.

 In most public and private preschools, those designated as lead teacher, supervisor, or administrator must hold a bachelor’s or even a master’s degree in early childhood education or a closely related field, while teacher assistants must often hold the Child Development Associate (CDA) credential that requires, among other things, at least 120 hours of professional education and at least 480 hours of professional experience.